-IMF says global economic collapse even worse than feared
+IMF says global economic collapse caused by coronavirus will be even worse than feared

 More than 90 countries plead for financial lifelines as coronavirus wreaks economic havoc across the globe

-The Chinese economy, suffering the twin ravages of the pandemic and the trade war with the U.S, is projected to eke out just a 1 percent gain -- its worst performance in several decades.
+The Chinese economy, suffering the twin ravages of the pandemic and the trade war with the United States, is projected to eke out just a 1 percent gain — its worst performance in several decades.

+“Maybe we can say the world has bottomed out, for now, and we’re in a recovery phase,” said Gita Gopinath, the IMF’s chief economist.
+“But still, the strength of the recovery is highly uncertain because there is no solution yet to the health crisis.”

+By the end of next year, the pandemic will have cost the global economy $12.5 trillion in lost output, she added.

 Current conditions are considerably more dire than the “unprecedented decline in global activity” that the fund projected two months ago.
 Since mid-April, economic data suggest “even deeper downturns than previously projected,” the fund said.